refinery-platform/heatmap-scatter-dash/README.md

   --diffs DIFFS [DIFFS ...]
                         Read CSV or TSV files containing differential analysis data.
-  --heatmap {svg,canvas}
-                        The canvas-based heatmap will render much more quickly for large data sets, but the image is blurry, rather than having sharp edges; TODO.
   --top_rows TOP_ROWS   For heatmap, sort by row variance, and take the top n.
   --cluster_rows        For heatmap, hierarchically cluster rows.
   --cluster_cols        For heatmap, hierarchically cluster columns.